You've been automatically redirected - this is the new home for our blog posts - please update your bookmarks to hub.suttons.co.uk/blog

 grasses

-One in five people suffer from hay fever at some point in their life and find summer a time to be endured rather than enjoyed.
-As hay fever is an allergic reaction to the pollen released by plants gardening is not perhaps an ideal pastime for sufferers.
-Simply paving over the garden however is not an option for lovers of plants and the outside world.
+One in five people suffer from hay fever at some point in their life, and find summer a time to be endured rather than enjoyed.
+As hay fever is an allergic reaction to the pollen released by plants, gardening can be a difficult pastime for sufferers.

-First select plants that are pollinated by insects rather than those that release their pollen into the air.
-The added benefit being that you will also be helping the bees!
+• Select plants that are pollinated by insects rather than those that release their pollen into the air.
+The added benefit is that you will also be helping the bees!

-Plants with double flowers produce less pollen so chose these rather than ones with single open blooms.
-Low allergen plants include mimulus, impatiens and antirrhinum plus many others.
+• Plants with double flowers produce less pollen, so chose these rather than ones with single open blooms.
+Low allergen plants include mimulus, impatiens, iris, antirrhinums, peonies, lavender and roses.

-Highly perfumed flowers can trigger an allergic reaction so avoid these and instead selected non-scented varieties.
+• Highly-perfumed flowers can trigger an allergic reaction so avoid these and instead select non-scented varieties.

-Keep your lawn short with regular mowing as this will prevent the grasses from flowering.
+• Keep your lawn short with regular mowing as this will prevent the grasses from flowering.
 Better still, ask someone else to cut it for you!
+Running a sprinkler on your lawn before venturing out can also help to dampen down the pollen.

-Weeds can produce high amounts of pollen (which is why they spread so quickly) so suppress them using low allergen ground cover plants such as vinca and ajuga.
+• Weeds can produce high amounts of pollen (which is why they spread so quickly) so suppress them using low-allergen ground cover plants like vinca and ajuga.

-On your veg patch stick with leafy and root veg such as lettuce, beetroot, carrot and self-fertile beans.
-Sorry but you really should avoid varieties pollinated by wind, e.g. sweetcorn.
+• On your veg patch, stick with leafy and root veg such as lettuce, beetroot, carrot and self-fertile beans.
+Avoid varieties pollinated by wind, like sweetcorn.

-Flowers aren’t the only way to bring colour to your garden.
-Painted fences, sheds and benches together with colourful pots can all play a part.
+• Flowers aren’t the only way to bring colour to your garden.
+Brightly painted fences, sheds and benches, together with colourful pots, can all play a part.

 Share this post